databricks/lilac/docs/getting_started/quickstart.md

 <video loop muted autoplay controls src="../_static/getting_started/orca-index-response.mp4"></video>

-It took ~20 minutes to index the 100,000 responses on my Macbook M1.
+It takes ~20 minutes to index the 100,000 responses on a Macbook M1.
 Now that the field is indexed, we can now do _semantic search_ and _concept search_ on the field (in addition to the usual _keyword search_).